MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### DownloadBandwidthLimited

-The **DownloadBandwidthLimited** key enables the **Set maximum download throughput** setting.

-The **Set maximum download throughput** setting sets the maximum download throughput rate in kilobytes (KB)/sec for computers running the OneDrive sync app.
+This setting sets the maximum download throughput rate in kilobytes (KB)/sec for computers running the OneDrive sync app.

-The parameter is **DownloadBandwidthLimited** and its value is an integer which determines the download throughput in KB/sec which the sync app can use.
-The minimum rate is 50 KB/sec and the maximum rate is 100,000 KB/sec.
+You must set this setting's value to an integer between 50 KB/sec and the maximum rate is 100,000 KB/sec which determines the download throughput in KB/sec which the sync app can use.

 The example for this setting in the **.plist** file is:
 <key>DownloadBandwidthLimited</key>